Adobe Experience Manager (AEM) can be configured to allow users in AEM Assets to share folders with Adobe Creative Cloud

 - Adobe Marketing Cloud Assets core service: Acts as an intermediary between AEM and Creative Cloud storage services.
 Admin of the company using the integration needs to established trust relationship between the Marketing Cloud organization and the AEM Assets instance.
 They also define a list of approved Creative Cloud collaborators, that AEM Assets users can share folders too for additional security.

-- Creative Cloud Assets web services (storage and Creative Cloud Files web UI): This is where specific Creative Cloud users, with whom an AEM Assets folder was shared, would be able to accept the invitation and see the folder in their Creative Cloud account storage.
+- Creative Cloud Assets web services (storage and Creative Cloud Files web user interface): This is where specific users, with whom an AEM Assets folder was shared, would be able to accept the invitation and see the folder in their Creative Cloud account storage.